krahets/hello-algo/en/docs/chapter_tree/binary_tree_traversal.md

 From the perspective of physical structure, a tree is a data structure based on linked lists, hence its traversal method involves accessing nodes one by one through pointers.
 However, a tree is a non-linear data structure, which makes traversing a tree more complex than traversing a linked list, requiring the assistance of search algorithms to achieve.

-Common traversal methods for binary trees include level-order traversal, preorder traversal, inorder traversal, and postorder traversal, among others.
+Common traversal methods for binary trees include level-order traversal, pre-order traversal, in-order traversal, and post-order traversal, among others.

 ## Level-order traversal